The GSVD: Where are the ellipses?, Matrix Trigonometry, and more: Where are The Ellipses?

 $(m_1=m_2=n=r=1)$

-Below we show the possibilities for $[C;S]$ for a line in $\R^2$ (drawn in red as the span of $[a,b]$ where $a$ and $b$ are $\in \R^{1}$) which may be horizontal $a\ne 0, b=0$, general position $a\ne 0, b\ne 0$,, or vertical $a=0, b\ne 0.$ In any event the $c$ and $s$ are the cosine and sine of the angle with the horizontal.
+Below we show the possibilities for $[C;S]$ for a line in $\R^2$ (drawn in red as the span of $[a,b]$ where $a$ and $b$ are $\in \R^{1}$) which may be horizontal $a\ne 0, b=0$, general position $a\ne 0, b\ne 0$, or vertical $a=0, b\ne 0.$ In any event the $c$ and $s$ are the cosine and sine of the angle with the horizontal.

-\subsubsection{A red line in $\R^3$, $X$=the $x,y$ plane, $Y$=the $z$ axis}
+\subsubsection{\texorpdfstring{A red line in $\R^3$, $X$=the $xy$-plane, $Y$=the $z$-axis}{}}

 ($m_1=2, m_2=n=r=1$ ) Below we show the possibilities for $[C;S]$ for a line in $\R^3$ (drawn in red as the span of $[a,b]$, where $a \in \R^2$, $b \in \R^1$).
-The $X$ multiaxis is traditionally labeled the $x,y$ plane, and the $Y$ is the z-axis.
-A line can be in the $x,y$ plane, in general position, or along the z-axis.
-The corresponding [C:S] matrix is illustrated.
-The $c$ is the angle between the red line and the $x,y$ plane, while the $s$ is the angle of the red line and the z-axis.
+The $X$ multiaxis is traditionally labeled the $xy$-plane, and the $Y$ is the $z$-axis.
+A line can be in the $xy$-plane, in general position, or along the $z$-axis.
+The corresponding $[C;S]$ matrix is illustrated.
+The $c$ is the angle between the red line and the $xy$-plane, while the $s$ is the angle of the red line and the $z$-axis.